 Last flash before abandoning project was to cobble together book of everyone's written experiences with place ala Studs Terkel's shared-bio collection approach on given subject.
 It also went nowhere.
-Perhaps it was my at times off-putting manic enthusiasm, leaving others little room to get excited themselves...or others' disinclination to write, seeing little value in such pursuit in our seemingly post-literary world (especially if not getting paid for effort, beyond possible cheap thrill seeing one's byline atop efforts).
+Perhaps it was my at times off-putting manic enthusiasm, leaving others little room to get excited themselves...or others' disinclination to write, seeing little value in such pursuit in our seemingly post-literary world (especially if not getting paid for effort, only possible cheap thrill seeing one's byline atop efforts).
 It was frustrating.
-Some have been made to feel they can't write, probably some long ago English teacher from hell convincing them.
+Many have been made to feel they can't write, probably due to some long-ago English teacher from hell convincing them of such.
 But it's said oftentimes the best writing is simply writing the same as you speak, and most everyone can speak.

 Email Springs Writings,

 Contact, or Offer Feedback

 Anyhow, over time site has, by default of de writer, become too blogcentric (plus it not being capable of instant posting, ala Facebook and Instagram) to much attract others to contribute anymore.
 But, as said, the original site vision had been of dedicated fans contributing own perspective and unique story, mingling with my own.
 Hope springs eternal another so-inclined reader might sometime surprise the heck out of me by emailing their own story and/or two-cents' worth on place to add to site.
 (Story would likely go to top of New Tales from Stewart Springs page.)

 One story heard in January 2020 by woman visiting for first and only time around 2012: Apparently some gay men's group had swooped in for a retreat, bacchanal or such, and had boldly taken over bathhouse, chasing each other about in naked glee.
 She assumed place was always that way!